vtimonov/gitbbok-docker/README.md

-# gitbbok-docker
+# gitbook-docker
-Docker image with gitbook and calibre
+Docker image with gitbook and calibre, it' used for deploying gitbook within gitlab pipelines.